pyagoubi/Portfolio/README.md

 This project includes different models to provide personalized suggestions to different users.
 Recommendations were generated based on previous ratings for other products.

-Tools used: **EDA, Collaborative Filtering, SVD/ Matrix Factorization**
+Main tools: **EDA, Collaborative Filtering, SVD/ Matrix Factorization**

 #